In focus - Markets

 Sugar is moving up social and political agendas, handing an advantage to those companies that are already adapting to a more sugar-constrained industry.

 Sugar has become an increasingly important driver of the food and beverage industry since we first explored the topic in 2015.
-We look at how the original risks we identified in 2015 have evolved, how the industry is responding and what we’re doing at Schroders to incorporate this risk into our investment processes.
+Below we look at the original risks we identified in 2015, and provide an update on how the industry is responding and what we’re doing at Schroders to incorporate this risk into our investment processes.

 Part 1: Sugar is a key strategic issue for the sector